webplatform/docs/concepts/Internet_and_Web/webrtc/index.md

 As well as audio and video, WebRTC supports real-time communication for other types of data.

-The RTCDataChannel API will enable peer-to-peer exchange of arbitrary data, with low latency and high throughput.
+The RTCDataChannel API ([http://dev.w3.org/2011/webrtc/editor/webrtc.html#rtcdatachannel specs], [[apis/webrtc/RTCDataChannel|docs]]) enables peer-to-peer exchange of arbitrary data, with low latency and high throughput.

 There are many potential use cases for the API, including: